kaijan/AWS-AI-Workshop/Integrating-an-Amazon-Lex-Bot-with-Facebook-Messenger/README.md

     ![SubscribeWebhook.png](./images/SubscribeWebhook.png)

 ### Test your Chatbot On Messenger
-1. Open your Messenger and chat with it.
+1. Open your Messenger on smartphone and chat with it.

     <img width="500" alt="Messenger.png" src="./images/Messenger.png">